h3h/bradfordfults.com/business/management/_posts/2023-09-14-when-a-manager-has-lost-their-mojo.md

   critical role at the nexus of many teams, problems with morale and inefficiency more often end up being problems of trust across teams or functions, at bottom.
-Start with people, trust, common goals, and build process and feedback loops on top those of those.
+Start with people, trust, common goals, and build processes and feedback loops on top of those.
 * Or maybe the team is trying to do things the way they always have while the environment or systems have changed around them.
 Would it make sense to partner with the manager to change some of their processes (with a feedback